reprobateR/to-do-list/README.md

 UI and Back End Service For a Simple To Do List App

-HTML CSS JQUERY Bootstrapp - UI
+HTML/CSS JQuery Bootstrap - UI

 Back End - Spring Boot, Hibernate, MySql Db